 And all my cares just drift right into space

-The Last Dollar features +/- 60 local, regional, craft, limited edition, seasonal, domestic & imported beers!
-Click the button below to see our current list.
+The Last Dollar has the largest beer selection in Telluride with +/- 50 local, regional, craft, limited edition, seasonal, domestic & imported beers!

 Come celebrate summer with your family, friends and neighbors on the new Rooftop patio and bar.